0dpe/Linux-Journey/README.md

      programs.home-manager.enable = true;
    }
    ```
-   Note: While Oh My Posh's documentation suggests to edit `.zshrc`, Home Manager automatically does that.\
+   Note: While Oh My Posh's documentation suggests to edit `.zshrc`, Home Manager automatically does that.
+1. Connect to internet.
+Use `# nixos-rebuild switch`.

 ### WIP
 Using Python Environment